Huskie Stadium

-Brigham Field at Huskie Stadium is a college football stadium located on the campus of Northern Illinois University in DeKalb, Illinois.
-Opened in 1965, it is the home field of the NIU Huskies of the Mid-American Conference (MAC).
+Huskie Stadium is a college football stadium located on the campus of Northern Illinois University in DeKalb, Illinois.
+Opened in 1965, it is the home field of the NIU Huskies of the Mountain West Conference (MWC).

 Location

 Located on the west end of campus, Huskie Stadium is bordered by Stadium Drive to the south, the Yordon Athletic Center to the north, Mary Bell Field to the east, and Ralph McKinzie Field to the west.
 The playing field has a conventional north–south alignment at an elevation of 870 ft above sea level.

 Stadium history

 Early years

 Before the 1965 season, the Huskies played at Glidden Field, a 5,500-seat facility on the east end of campus.
 However, after quarterback George Bork led the team to an AP small college national championship in 1963, they began the construction of Huskie Stadium.
 Marred by construction setbacks that put the opening day two months behind schedule, the stadium played host to its first official NIU football game on November 6, when the Huskies defeated the Illinois State Redbirds, 48–6.
 Through 1968, the playing surface was natural grass.

 In 1969, the home opener against Idaho on September 20 marked the state's first major college gridiron contest played on artificial turf, and the Huskies won the night game, 47–30.
 The field was re-carpeted in 1980 and 1990 before the introduction of infilled FieldTurf in 2001.
 A new AstroTurf surface was installed in 2024.

 The stadium originally consisted of the main concrete west stands (which used to contain practice facilities for the gymnastics and wrestling teams) and much smaller temporary stands on the east side.
 The east side was completely redone in 1995, creating a steel structure to mirror the concrete one.
 The university has maintained and enhanced the institution's all-around athletics facility, updating the scoreboard and video display system in both 2000 and 2001, and creating the South End Zone berm in 2002.
 In 2003, the field was renamed "Brigham Field" in honor of Robert J. Brigham, a former NIU player, coach, and athletic director.

 The stadium was also the site of a few NCAA records.
 Against Fresno State in 1990, quarterback Stacey Robinson rushed for 287 yards in the first half, and finished with 308 overall, as NIU upset the 24th-ranked Bulldogs 73–18.
 In that game on October 6, the Huskies established school records for rushing yards (733), total offense (806), and first downs (36).
 It was also the first victory over a ranked opponent at the stadium.
 In 2013, Jordan Lynch rushed for 321 yards on November 26, setting an FBS record for most rushing yards in a game by a quarterback.